Three men in UK court on insider dealing charges

 Willmott pleaded guilty to insider dealing in February and was sentenced to 10 months in jail.

-Shares in Logica surged after the Anglo-Dutch company agreed to a $2.64 billion takeover by Canada's CGI in May 2012.
+Shares in Logica surged after the Anglo-Dutch company agreed to a $2.64 billion (£1.7 billion) takeover by Canada's CGI in May 2012.

 The UK markets regulator, which only started cracking down on insider dealing in 2009, is prosecuting eight others for the crime and has secured 27 convictions.